KLab-UT/trimming_raw_reads/worksheet.md

 ### Q16: What proportion of bases were above PHRED score of 30 before filtering?
 Answer:

-### Q17: How many reads were there in the R2 file after filtering?
+### Q17: How many reads were there in the merged file after filtering?
 Answer:
-### Q18: How many bases were there in the R2 file after filtering?
+### Q18: How many bases were there in the merged file after filtering?
 Answer:
-### Q19: What proportion of bases were above PHRED score of 20 after filtering?
+### Q19: What proportion of bases in the merged file were above PHRED score of 20 after filtering?
 Answer:
-### Q20: What proportion of bases were above PHRED score of 30 after filtering?
+### Q20: What proportion of bases in the merged file were above PHRED score of 30 after filtering?
 Answer:

 ---